 The Picture Catalog

 In this catalog the pictures are grouped by geographic locale.
 Within each locale pictures are ordered by height, then width.
 Since reported dimensions of paintings are quite unreliable, measurements are rounded to the nearest half inch, with .25 inch rounded down and .75 inch rounded up.
 The "Next" and "Prev" controls follow this order.
-Each picture entry provides title, height x width in inches, medium, inscriptions, and labels.
+Each picture entry provides title, height x width in inches, medium, inscriptions, labels, and when available an image.
 The prospect and signifigance may be discussed.
 In addition, recent public appearances of the painting in print and/or an exhibition, recent auction records, and notes on provenance are presented.

-Most items in the catalog are paintings, but in the catalog also contains chromolithographs, etchings, and drawings.
+Most items in the catalog are paintings, but in the catalog also contains chromolithographs, etchings, and a drawing

-The ten chromolithographs are plates from the 1878 book Systematic Geology by Clarence King, volume 1 of the U.S. govenment's 40th Parallel Survey report.
+The Geologic Survey Prints are chromolithographic plates from the 1878 book Systematic Geology by Clarence King, volume 1 of the U.S. govenment's 40th Parallel Survey report.
 The list of illustrations for that book states that the plates are "after studies by Gilbert Munger."
 These plates help in the identification of paintings.

-Several reports indicate that Munger did a good business in etchings in London for the Fine Art Society.
-The etchings included here are a Barbizon landscape, a view of the ships in an English herring fleet, five views of the Inns of Court in London, and four book plates engraved by Munger that were discovered in a visitor's guide to Washington D.C. published in the mid 1800's.
+The etchings in the catalog include four book plates that appeared in a visitor's guide to Washington D.C. published in 1868.
+Several reports indicate that after moving to London Munger did a good business in etchings for the Fine Art Society.
+The etchings included here are a Barbizon landscape, a view of the ships in a Scotish herring fleet, and five views of the Inns of Court in London.

-Finally, one drawing is the earliest picture we have from Munger.
+Finally, the copied drawing #265 is the earliest picture we have from Munger.
 In it we see the extraordinary ability to draw that underlies his work.

 The following abbrevations are used in the catalog entries: